katabase/reconciliation/README.md

 The data will be stored in json in folders corresponding to the date and the authorname.
 Three files are created:
 + `filtered_db.json` is the result of the extraction before the reconciliation of the entries.
 + `reconciliated_pairs.json` provides a list of all the *probable* similar documents, ordered by probability
 + `reconciliated_documents.json` provides the list of the documents that have been reconciliated.
++ `final_db.json` contains all the entries with the reconciliation done

 #### First example